dowjones/Bigtable-dotnet/doc/Installation.md

 ### The hard way ###

+You must have Visual Studio Build Tools 2010 with the C++ build options installed for this to work as is.
+Otherwise you will need to retarget the solution.
+You can not retarget to 2015 (v140) at this time due to the grpc dependencies not having those version, therefore v100 or v120 is required.
+Also, because the Windows 7.1 SDK creates the build target as "Windows7.1SDK", this toolchain will not work either =(  If you are in this boat or do not want to learn the inner workings of gRPC, please simple download the pre-built dependencies as mentioned in [Getting Started](../README.md#getting-started).

 Open submodules\grpc\vsprojects\grpc_csharp_ext.sln in Visual Studio 2013.
-Build 32 bit version and 64 bit version.
+Build 32 bit version and 64 bit versions of both debug and release.
 Close.

 Open submodules\grpc\src\csharp\Grpc.sln in Visual Studio 2013 or 2015.
 Make sure you have the Package Restore turned on.
 In Visual Studio 2015, the options are: